 Staff Health & Safety

-Our Commitment to Camp Health & Safety for Over 50 Years!
+Our Commitment to Health & Safety for Over 50 Years!

-Roughing It has been providing safe outdoor experiences for children since 1972.
-Our team is committed to making Roughing It the safest place possible.
-We go above and beyond to be sure our staff have the very best camp experience and are always safe, supported, and supervised.
-We will monitor health conditions in our community and put safety protocols in place as needed.
-We require all staff, campers, and camp families to follow our Health & Safety protocols for the safety of everyone at camp.
+Our team is committed to making Roughing It the safest place possible for both campers and staff.
+We require all staff, campers, and camp families to follow our protocols for the safety of everyone at camp.

-We will update our health and safety protocols as conditions in our community change and as we follow the guidance of our regulatory agencies.
+Roughing It monitors health conditions in the community and will update the requirements below as needed to keep our everyone at camp safe.
 Modifications may include masking, testing, and vaccine requirements.
-We align our health and safety requirements with the following agencies: Contra Costa Health Services, State of California, EBMUD, CDC, and ACA (American Camping Association).
+We align our requirements with the following agencies: Contra Costa Health Services, State of California, EBMUD, CDC, and ACA (American Camping Association).

-Staff and junior counselors need to be up to date on their required vaccines in order to work and/or attend camp this summer.
-Roughing It follows vaccine requirements from the State of California Immunization Law instated in schools.
-The COVID vaccine and boosters are required for staff, and junior counselors to keep our camp community as safe as possible.
+Vaccine Requirements: Staff and junior counselors need to be up to date on required vaccines in order to work at camp.
+Roughing It follows the State of California and county vaccine requirements for schools in order to keep our camp community safe.

 ACA Accreditation